-For those making aliyah in the next few months are taking a long hard look at their belongings deciding what to bring.
-As a HOME ORGANIZER AND DECLUTTERING EXPERT I have a few things to say on the topic.
+Those making aliyah in the next few months are taking a long hard look at their belongings deciding what to bring.
+As a HOME ORGANIZER AND DECLUTTERING EXPERT, I have a few things to say on the topic.

 While some olim move into duplexes or houses, many olim are moving into apartments or smaller living spaces.
 This new space may be MUCH SMALLER than what you’re used to.
 Unless a previous tenant or owner has left closets, you will have to buy them.
 You may be lucky to have a machsan (storage room) or you may not.
-There most likely will not be an attic, garage, basement, hall closet, coat closet or space room.
-Bottom line, STORAGE SPACE IS LIMITED.
+There most likely will not be an attic, garage, basement, hall closet, coat closet, or space room.
+The bottom line, STORAGE SPACE IS LIMITED.

 The list below uses bullet marks for categories. **note**THIS IS NOT A ONE-SIZE-FITS-ALL list but general guidelines.
-My insight comes from categories I encounter when working with clients who have found that even though they “got rid of things” prior to their move, now realize without the storage space they were accustomed to, find themselves in the situation of having “too much stuff”.
+My insight comes from the categories I encounter when working with clients who have found that even though they “got rid of things” prior to their move, now realize without the storage space they were accustomed to, find themselves in the situation of having “too much stuff”.

 - sentimental items-While sentimental items are irreplaceable, put a limit as to how many to take.
 Perhaps let each family member have one x-large box and select their favorites.
 In regards to photos, kids art or projects keep your favorites but you can’t keep everything.
 You can photograph items and even upload them to create a keepsake photo book.
 BUT if a sentimental doesn’t “spark joy” because you have bad memories attached to it, then chuck it.